Eirinits/psoKC2.0_model/README.md

-# PsoKC 2.0 model
-A repository for the extended logical model of psoriatic keratinocytes

 # The extended Psoriatic Keratinocyte model (PsoKC 2.0)
+A repository for the extended logical model of psoriatic keratinocytes, based on the [PsoKC model by Tsirvouli et.al](https://www.sciencedirect.com/science/article/pii/S258900422101422X)

+The model was built by Eir Aker and refined by Eirini Tsirvouli.
+Both contributed to its analysis.

 This repository contains ipynb files and psoriatic keratinocyte model-related files as described in paper "Patient-specific logical models replicate phenotype responses to psoriatic and anti-psoriatic stimuli".

 ## How to run this notebook?

 ### With docker

 1. Install the [colomoto docker image](https://github.com/colomoto/colomoto-docker).